phpinto/social_media_sentiment_analysis_to_predict_stock_prices/README.md

 After downloading all the datasets into the /data/ folder, run the "jupyter notbook" command in this folder.
 After that, you can use your web browser to run all the code contained in the two notebooks.

 ### Running code - "reditt_code"
+The models notebook contains the procedure for testing out Random Forest and Boosting as well as a procedure for seeing results by company for the baselines and for the Random Forest and Boosting.
+Run the "jupyter notbook" command in this folder and use your web browser to run the code contained in the notebooks.

 ### Running code - "twitter_code"
 Download the twitter datasets separately and add them to the "/data/", folder as instructed earlier.
 The jupyter notebooks should be able to run this way.